OussamaHaff/oussamahaff_dev/.github/ISSUE_TEMPLATE/enhancement-suggestion.md

 ---
-name: Enhancement Suggestion
+name: Enhancement suggestion
 about: Suggest an improvement for an article or for the whole website
-title: "[ENHANCEMENT]"
+title: "[ENHANCEMENT] "
 labels: enhancement
 assignees: hfrsoussama